natron2000/LLM_10K_MADS/README.md

 Packages from the requirements.txt.
 Ollama program
-Enough computing power to run DeepSeek-R1
+Enough computing power to run Llama 3.2

 ## Package Structure